"Métis Trade Routes of the Pacific Northwest (British Columbia) 1806-1886"

 *ART MAP (POSTER): 22"x30".
 Printed locally, 100% recycled FSC-certified paper.

-Shipping: Via Canada Post Expedited Parcel.
-Allow two weeks for delivery for within Canada, longer for international.
+Shipping: Via Canada Post.
+Allow two or more weeks for delivery for within Canada, longer for international.
 Prices calculated on check-out.